SecretDecks/Contentwriting/Know-Thyself.md

 ## "Practical application"

-There are more general [methods of getting to know ourselves](https://www.psychologytoday.com/intl/blog/changepower/201603/know-yourself-6-specific-ways-know-who-you-are), such as identifying and examining our values, interests, temperament, strengths, goals, etc. - attributes that make up some parts of the "Self".
+There are more general [methods of getting to know thyself](https://www.psychologytoday.com/intl/blog/changepower/201603/know-yourself-6-specific-ways-know-who-you-are), such as identifying and examining our values, interests, temperament, strengths, goals, etc. - attributes that make up some parts of the "Self".

 What about questions of a different quality altogether?
 Like how is the Self related to others?
 Is there a Self without others?
 Or where and how does the Self fit into the cosmic (universal?) web?
 Sometimes it makes sense to turn to time-tested tribal, spiritual or esoteric approaches for a deeper understanding of oneself.

 *"An understanding of how to achieve this balance (within the web of existence) lingers on in the forgotten and trampled cultures of the rain forests and deserts of the Third World, and in the reserves and reservations into which dominator cultures force their aboriginal people."* - T. McKenna [*Food of the Gods (p.9)*](http://sociology.morrisville.edu/readings/SOCI270/FoodOfTheGods-McKenna-p8-14.pdf)

-The practice of Svādhyāya (knowing oneself) is foundational in yogic traditions.
+The practice of Svādhyāya ("knowing oneself") is foundational in yogic traditions.
 Through meditation and asanas, one examines the mental, spiritual and physical self together as one.

 Hindu sage [Ramana Maharshi](https://www.sriramanamaharshi.org/teachings/instructions/) focused much of his work on Vichara, "Self-enquiry", the constant attention to the inner awareness of "I" or "I am."